-- Self-assessment, majors and occupational information, and major decision- making - Effective and strategic job search skills such as resume and cover letter writing, interviewing, salary negotiation, social media, and business etiquette - Local, regional and statewide career fairs and networking opportunities - Current employer information and employment opportunities - Hurricane Career Path, a link on our web site connecting employers to students and alumni.
-The link offers employment opportunities including full- time, part- time, internship, summer, and on-campus job opportunities for students. - Workshops and individual appointments on all career related issues, and more!
+- Self-assessment, majors and occupational information, and major decision- making - Effective and strategic job search skills such as resume and cover letter writing, interviewing, salarynegotiation, social media, and business etiquette - Local, regional and statewide career fairs and networking opportunities - Current employer information and employment opportunities - Hurricane Career Path, a link on our web site connecting employers to students and alumni.
+The link offersemployment opportunities including full-time, part-time, internship, summer, and on-campus job opportunities for students. - Workshops and individual appointments on all career related issues, and more!

-GSW students seeking career guidance should visit the First Year Experience office located in the Student Success Center.
-Several resources may be found on the GSW Career Services website.
+GSW students seeking career guidance should visit the First Year Experience office located in Canes Central.
+Several resources may be found on the GSW Career Readiness website.